-The Company adopted the new standard effective January 1, 2018 under the modified retrospective transition method, applying the new guidance to the most current period presented.
+The Company adopted the new standard effective January 1, 2018 under the modified retrospective transition method, applying the new guidance in the first quarter of 2018 to those contracts which were not completed as of January 1, 2018.
+For contracts which were modified before the adoption date, the Company has elected to treat the contracts and their modifications as combined contracts.
 Upon adoption, there was no change to the units of accounting previously identified under legacy GAAP, which are now considered performance obligations under the new guidance, and there was no change to the revenue recognition pattern for each performance obligation.
 Therefore, the adoption of the new standard resulted in no cumulative effect to the opening accumulated deficit balance.